 Why recycle mattresses?

 Sustainability is no more just an ecologist’s term or a method along the way or a meagre USP.
 It has become the very lens through which we zoom in on the smallest of our lifestyle choices today.
 It is the lens through which we are analysing and questioning all domains of life itself.
-So, in other industries, more than often the discussion of sustainable options starts at the concept of “Refuse” or “Reuse”, recycling comes second.
+So, in other industries, more than often the discussion of sustainable options starts with the concept of “Refuse” or “Reuse”, recycling comes second.

-However, mattress is a different piece of the puzzle altogether.
+However, the mattress is a different piece of the puzzle altogether.
 Its indispensable role in healthcare makes it a necessary utilitarian product.
-Being a long-term investment with a considerable expense, mattresses are mostly thrown out only after extensive use.
+Being a long-term investment with considerable expense, mattresses are mostly thrown out only after extensive use.
 A disposed mattress, owing to the intimate nature of its use and possible health hazard, is unfit for reuse.
 Hence both, its quantity and quality, are uncompromisable.
-This is why recycling poses as the most viable, cost effective and sustainable option.
+This is why recycling poses as the most viable, cost-effective and sustainable option.
 It not only enables existing landfills to last longer but saves various useful materials from being wasted.
 These materials, when reintroduced to the production chain, help minimise the burden on existing resources and pave the way for a circular economy.

 What is the process?

 It is rightly said that “To pull apart is as delicate of a task as to put together.”
 The efficiency with which the materials are extracted is crucial to the recycling process.
 The outer fabric is removed, washed and shredded to be reprocessed.
 The foam is recycled and used heavily in carpet padding.